PV Solar Panels FAQ

 How long does a PV solar panel system last?

 A high-quality PV system such as those supplied and installed by Kavanagh Engineering will operate satisfactorily for 50 years or more.
 There is some reduction in efficiency each year due to natural causes, but even after 25 years, typical performance is still approximately 85% to 90% of what it was on day one.
 All our PV solar panels carry a 25-year linear performance guarantee, to give you extra assurance of this.

 What’s the typical size of a PV solar panel, so I can make a rough estimate of how many I can fit to my premises?

 A typical size is 1600mm x 1000mm.
 If your premises has only limited space, remember that a smaller number of super-efficient solar panels can still produce as much power as a larger number of ones operating at ordinary efficiencies.
 Again, a cost/benefit analysis is recommended, and we will give you a number of options and recommendations

 If using PV solar panels, will I still have electricity in the event of a power cut?

 Unfortunately not, as for the safety of linesmen who may be repairing the fault, your inverter will need to shut down.
-While there are some battery systems that will allow you to have backup power for the event of a power cut, these tend to be very expensive.
+However there are battery systems that will allow you to have backup power for the event of a power cut.